 How will surveys be administered and when will I receive my results?

 The student surveys are administered online.
 You will be able to see your student survey results via your IMPACT dashboard at http://impactdcps.dc.gov in the early spring.
-You will also have access to a Tripod report that summarizes the feedback your students gave by each of the 7Cs and by question.
-This report provides actionable information you may use to inform your instruction.

 How will my student survey score be calculated?